Options

 --remove-image

-# remove image after shell was closed
+# remove the container and its image after the shell is closed

 $ ilo devcontainer --remove-image